mehrichs/nodeTutorials/README.md

 ## How to execute example code

-Pass the path/filename as a parameter to the node command in command line for example : ```node ./file.js```
+Pass the path/filename as a parameter to the node command in command line for example : ```node ./file.js``` For ease of testing server code maybe you'd prefer to use nodemon to automatically restart the service when changes are detected in the directory.
+In which case in the terminal you could do something like: ```nodemon ./server.js```